juansacdev/node-api/README.md

 # Node API
 An API with Node.js and Mongo BD Atlas

->This is a proyect for practice my knowledge about Node.
+>This is a proyect for practice my basic knowledge about Node.

 ### For run this code